 Yeah… really.

-Here's a shortlist of the top 5.
+Here’s a shortlist of the top 5 carriers.

 Summary: The Top 5 Dividend-Paying Whole Life Insurance Companies

-The rule-following older brother of "The Big 4" mutuals, and the model of what a mutual company is and ought to be in terms of GIA management, product pricing, and dividend sharing.
-Their total whole life dividends dwarf every other insurer in this list.
-At the same time, they're largely a black box unless you're a career agent for the company.
-Meaning, only Northwestern Mutual agents can illustrate and sell you one of NML's products.
-I've seen many Northwestern Mutual whole life insurance products.
+Some say “The Gold Standard” for what whole life insurance is and ought to be.
+I dunno about that, but the company does have a cult-like following.
+NML is the rule-following sibling of “The Big 4” mutuals, and the model of what a mutual company is and ought to be in terms of GIA management, product pricing, and dividend sharing.
+Their total whole life dividends dwarf every other insurer in this list by a wide margin.
+At the same time, they’re largely a black box unless you’re a career agent for the company.
+Meaning, only Northwestern Mutual agents can illustrate and sell you one of NML’s products.
+I’ve seen many Northwestern Mutual whole life insurance products.
 They all feel very similar.
 Many of them are a combination of base whole life insurance and a term rider.
 Some are base + a PUA option.
-Regardless, NML products aren't the highest cash value products on the market, and their premium and PUA flexibility is essentially non-existent, but the products themselves do very well if you hold them for several decades, all things considered.
+Regardless, NML products aren’t the highest cash value products on the market, and from what I’ve seen, their premium and PUA flexibility is essentially non-existent, but the products themselves do very well if you hold them for several decades, all things considered.
+If you have an older NML product, keep it.
+You probably won’t get anything like it ever again.

-Guardian Life Insurance Company Of America
+The Guardian Life Insurance Company Of America (“The Guardian”)

-Penn Mutual is sometimes called Guardian's little brother, and decidedly the smallest of the old mutuals.
-Don't let that fool you, though.
-They've been paying dividends for over 175 consecutive years and is the second-oldest mutual company in this list.
-They have one of the most flexible products in the marketplace—a fully customizable whole life insurance product with high cash value growth in the mid to late part of the contract.
-Good if you plan on holding the policy for 15+ years.
+Penn Mutual is sometimes called Guardian’s little brother, and decidedly the smallest of the old mutuals.
+Don’t let that fool you, though.
+They’ve been paying dividends for over 175 consecutive years and is the second-oldest mutual company in this list.

 Best For Low Net Cost And Overall Pricing